vidtsin/babycare-odoo/bbc_sale/README.rst

 * Apply product colors to kanban view
 * Allow product categories to be reordered in the category tree view
 * For products created from the interface (not through import), minimum orderrules are created automatically
+* No stock moves can be created from the standalone stock move view (for instance, referred to from the product form)